EcvAntonio/Icegreeen/README.md

 ### Hey!
 Welcome to my profile!
 How is it going?

-- 🚀 Front end developer
+- 🚀 Front end developer.
-- 💻 Studying JavaScript {Node.js and react}
+- 💻 Studying JavaScript {Node.js and react}.
-- ✨ Learning is continuous and there will always be a next level
+- ✨ Learning is continuous and there will always be a next level.